lattice-8094/propp/docs/index.md

 ---
-#title: "Propp: NLP Framework for Narrative Analysis"
+title: "Propp"
 ---

+# PROPP
-# PROPP: Pattern Recognition and Ontologies for Prose Processing
+## Pattern Recognition and Ontologies for Prose Processing
 ## A Natural Language Processing Framework for Narrative Analysis

 **Propp** is a modular NLP pipeline designed to extract rich character-centric information from narrative texts, especially litterature.